Edward Keating

 Edward Keating (July 9, 1875 – March 18, 1965) was an American newspaper editor and politician.
 In turns a Colorado newspaper editor, U.S. representative (1913–1919) from Colorado, advocate for better conditions for the working class, and long-time editor (1919–1953) of the newspaper Labor (jointly owned by several railroad unions), Keating engaged in many political campaigns throughout the United States to elect union-friendly legislators.
-Huey Long wrote in his book My First Days in the White House that he wanted Keating to be Secretary of Labor were he to become president.

 Early life

 Edward Keating was born to Irish immigrants Stephen Keating, a widower, and Julia O’Connor Quinlan, a widow, on a small farm near Kansas City, Missouri.
 When his father died, his mother moved with him to Pueblo, Greeley, and eventually Denver, Colorado, where he attended public school until he decided to quit school and look for work.
 He married Mrs. Margaret Sloan Medill, September 1, 1907, who died February 15, 1939.
 On May 3, 1941, he married Eleanor Mary Connolly (1889–1977).
 Both marriages were childless.
-Keating died in Washington, D.C., March 18, 1965.
-He was interred at Cedar Hill Cemetery in Suitland, Maryland.
-He was Roman Catholic.

 At age 14, Keating became a copyholder on the Denver Republican.
 He was city editor of The Denver Times 1902–1905, and editor of Rocky Mountain News 1906–1911.
 Keating purchased the Pueblo Leader in 1912.
 He was president of the Denver Press Club from 1905–1907, and of the International League of Press Clubs in 1906 and 1907.